phase2/drupal-lab/README.md

 		npm start

+#### How to build your own

+##### Simple, pre-packaged Drupal Theme with Twig Pattern Lab

+		drush dl patternlab

+That will download a Drupal Theme ready to go: [GitHub repo](https://github.com/phase2/pattern-lab-drupal-theme) ~ [Drupal.org project page](https://www.drupal.org/project/patternlab).

+##### Custom configured Drupal Theme with Twig Pattern Lab

+Here's a collection of the tools used to build this site; go make something cool with them!

+- [Pattern Lab 2.0 - Drupal Edition](https://github.com/pattern-lab/edition-php-drupal-standard) - this collection of tools super charges what could be done with Pattern Lab 1.0 and is made up of these pieces:
+	- [Twig Engine for Pattern Lab](https://github.com/pattern-lab/patternengine-php-twig) - instead of the traditional Mustache engine in Pattern Lab 1.0, this uses Twig, which is much more powerfule, and is template language in Drupal 8!
+	- [Drupal Twig Components plugin](https://github.com/pattern-lab/plugin-drupal-twig-components) - this adds extra functionality to Pattern Lab's Twig Engine, and let's use the essential `link` & `trans` Twig Functions; among many more!
+	- [Data Transform plugin](https://github.com/aleksip/plugin-data-transform) - this super charges the JSON/YAML Pattern Sidecar data files to effectively let you pre-process data before rendering Twig templates.
+Incredibly powerful & flexible.
+Made by the awesome [Aleksi Peebles](http://www.aleksip.net).

+The above tools give us a Twig powered, Drupal aware Pattern Lab and can be spun up with:

+		composer create-project pattern-lab/edition-drupal-standard

+We've [made a Yeoman Generator](https://github.com/phase2/generator-p2-theme) that allows you to answer some questions and then creates a Drupal Theme for 7 or 8 that integrates the above Pattern Lab Drupal Edition along with [Gulp tasks](https://github.com/phase2/p2-theme-core) for common theme needs.
+To install and use:

+		npm install --global yo generator-p2-theme
+		mkdir awesomesauce_theme
+		cd awesomesauce_theme
+		yo p2-theme

+The Drupal Theme (`drush dl patternlab`) we've released is basically the result of using the above Yeoman Generator.

 ## Configuration

 After making changes, run `../vendor/bin/drupal config:export -y` and commit the files.
 If you just pulled or are deploying, run `../vendor/bin/drupal config:import -y` to pull configuration changes present in the yaml files in `web/sites/default/config/sync/` into the database.
 Very similar to Features in Drupal 7.